ianbloom/connectwise_manage/README.md

 # IMPORTANT NOTE

 This project has been forked by Stuart Weenig to take it in a slightly different direction.
-Please visit https://github.com/sweenig/connectwise_manage for the up to date version of this script.
+Please visit https://github.com/sweenig/connectwise_manage for that version of this script.

 ## Introduction
 This script synchronizes resources from LogicMonitor into ConnectWise Manage CMDB.
 It can be used as the script for a Python based datasource in LogicMonitor so that it runs on a regular schedule and reports back the count of devices in each state.
 This also allows for thresholding/alarming.